AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-data-elements-rules.md

 ---
 title: Add a Data Element, a Rule and a Library
 description: Learn how to create Data Elements, Rules, and a Library in Launch.
-This lesson is part of the &quot;Implementing the Experience Cloud in Websites with Launch&quot; tutorial.
+This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
 seo-description:
 seo-title: Add a Data Element, a Rule and a Library
 solution: Experience Cloud